rrooggiieerr/benqprojector.py/README.md

 you have a network connected BenQ projector and like this to work.

 BenQ projectors and flat pannels with a serial port can support one of three protocols.
-This plugin supports projectors which are of the P series but probably also others.
+This plugin supports projectors which are of the L, P, T, W and X series but probably also others.

 [<img src="https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png" alt="Buy Me A Coffee" style="height: 60px !important;width: 217px !important;" >](https://www.buymeacoffee.com/rrooggiieerr)